This is a reprint of an archived file from 2012.

 First indications on the MFJ-258B were of good resonance on 20m with the variable capacitor nearly fully unmeshed.
 Next was a trial with my FT- 857D set at 5W.
 The result was perfect SWR i.e. nothing showing on the display.
 Power was increased to 20w and it still worked well.
 Then I compared signal strengths on my IC-7200 which is was connected to the main long wire tuned by an SGC-230 Smartuner.
 The results were very close.

 The antenna analyser shows that the existing coil and cap will tune 40m, 30m and 20m.
-The plan is to box up the coupler and make extensions to the 20m wire so that 30m and 40m can be added when required.
+The plan is to box up the coupler and make clip on extensions to the 20m wire so that 30m and 40m can be added when required.

 Overall this has been a very satisfying experiment which has produced a good portable antenna system at very little cost.